 Most electric vehicle owners charge their vehicles at home.
 An overnight charge is typically sufficient for most drivers to wake up to a fully charged battery that will get them wherever they need throughout the day.
-A growing network of charging stations is also available throughout the state.
+A growing network of charging stations is also available throughout the state if you don’t have an outlet where you park your car at home.

 LEVEL 1 CHARGING